 The deployable assets will provide up to several miles of Band 14 coverage exclusively for public safety use.
-These assets are intended to support FirstNet users with FirstNet-capable devices1-not consumer cellular traffic.
-Different assets have different capabilities, and the FirstNet Response Operations Group (ROG) will help to determine the best solution for each deployment mission.
+These assets are intended to support FirstNet users with FirstNet-capable devices1which have a black FirstNet SIM card, to ensure network availability and effective assistance to public safety.
+They are not intended to support consumer cellular traffic.

+Different assets have different capabilities to best support the public safety operational need, and the FirstNet Response Operations Group (ROGTM) will help to determine the best solution for each deployment mission.
 The ROG is a dedicated team within AT&T FirstNet that supports public safety incidents where coverage for first responders is not available or requires additional capacity.